xjpa/proper12/README.md

 This contains my studies on the [Proper 12](https://www.youtube.com/watch?v=hscqQIkp1fA) of CS

-"What I cannot create, I do not understand" -- Richard Feynman
+> "What I cannot create, I do not understand" -- Richard Feynman

 The goal is to implement topics I'm learning in Computer Science at university via code

 Such as learning databases?
-Well let's not just learn SQL and normalization, let's also build our own SQL Engine.
+Let's not just learn SQL and normalization, let's also build our own SQL Engine.
 Or learning about LLMs?
 Let's build one.

 - `AI`: machine learning, data science, language models
 - `computer-graphics`: not really implementations from scratch as I'll rely on [ThreeJS](https://en.wikipedia.org/wiki/Three.js)